Find the St. Joseph Catholic Cemetery

 Whether you have loved ones buried in our Catholic cemetery or not, we want to keep you informed.
 The Saint Joseph Cemetery dates to 1869.
 In the early 1970’s, a Cemetery Foundation was formed at the request of the late Father Charles P. Bowling, pastor of St. Joseph Parish.
 The Foundation is currently made up of members from St. Joseph and Holy Spirit parishes and members act as stewards for the Catholic community in the overall operations of the cemetery and its funds.
-The current members of the Cemetery Foundation are David Alexander, Benny Clark, Steve Dieball, Don Dobernic, Allen Freeland, Phyllis Huggins, John Geier, John Knepler, Anna Maroney, Joe Miller, Bill Siebold, Fr.
-John Thomas and Fr.
-Andy Garner.
+The current members of the Cemetery Foundation are David Alexander, Tom Durbin, Steve Dieball, Allen Freeland, Jane Browning, John Geier, John Knepler, Joe Kunkel, Anna Maroney, Joe Miller, Tommy Herman, Fr.
+Randy Howard, and Fr.
+Ryan Harpole.
 On behalf of the entire Catholic Community, we express our gratitude for their diligent leadership in this important service.

 While starting without funds, the foundation has been able to accumulate over the years enough funds to start a IRREVOCABLE PERPETUAL CARE TRUST FUND.
 The trust was started in the year 2000.
 Currently the Trust Fund provides about 1/3 in interest of the funds needed to support the upkeep of the resting places of our deceased loved ones.
 The trust will continue to grow as 20% of all sales as well as the April and October annual collections at the local parishes for the cemetery are deposited in the Perpetual Care Trust Fund.